-Our common stock, Series A Preferred Stock and Series B Preferred Stock are listed on the New York Stock Exchange under the symbol "DX," "DXPrA" and "DXPrB," respectively.
+General information.
+Our common stock, our 8.50% Series A Cumulative Redeemable Preferred Stock and our 7.625% Series B Cumulative Redeemable Preferred Stock are listed on the New York Stock Exchange under the symbol "DX," "DXPRA" and "DXPRB," respectively.
 We maintain a website at www.dynexcapital.com.
 Information contained on our website is not, and should not be interpreted to be, part of this prospectus supplement or the accompanying base prospectus.